deeplearning4j/deeplearning4j/deeplearning4j-ui-parent/deeplearning4j-ui-components/developerReadme.md

 - This module is designed with the following goals in mind:
     - Providing easy Java/JavaScript interoperability for reusable user interface components (charts, tables etc)
     - Maintainability via the use of TypeScript and proper OO design
+    - Rapid application development, rather than providing the greatest amount of power/flexibility

 The directory/package and file structure is mirrored (as much as possible) on both the java and typescript sides.